With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreSignature Health is a mental health facility in Ashtabula County, OH, located at 4726 Main Avenue, 44004.
-Signature Health provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Signature Health provides activity therapy, trauma therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Signature Health also supports people with HIV or AIDS, clients referred from the court/judicial system and LGBT.
-Some other services available at Signature Health include suicide prevention services, chronic disease/illness management and illness management and recovery.
+Signature Health provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Signature Health provides activity therapy, couples/family therapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
+Signature Health also supports seniors or older adults, people with serious mental illness and people with HIV or AIDS.
+Some other services available at Signature Health include illness management and recovery, case management and intensive case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.